The Aslan Intensive Care Unit

-Our ICU is staffed 24 hours a day by a team of licensed veterinary technicians, veterinary assistants, and 4th year veterinary students and is also supported by a board-certified criticalist.
-In addition to this core team, our hospital's many board-certified specialists are available to help develop a treatment plan best suited for our critical patients' medical needs.
+Our ICU is staffed 24/7 by a team of licensed veterinary technicians, veterinary assistants, and 4th year veterinary students and is also supported by a board-certified criticalist.
+In addition to this core team, our hospitals many board-certified specialists are available to help develop a treatment plan best suited for our critical patients medical needs.
 Each patient receives a daily nutritional evaluation; a nutrition plan is then developed by our nutrition service under the direction of our board-certified nutritionists to meet the unique needs of our critical patients.

 - renal failure